AksoEo/grav-akso-bridge/markdown.md

 - `show_name_var` should refer to the name of a bool AKSO script variable.
 A name will only be shown if this value is true.
 - `first_name_var` should refer to the name of a string AKSO script variable for the first name.
 - Additional variables will be shown in a table
+- Put `!nur-validaj` to show only valid participants

 Variables may also refer to form vars directly (e.g. `@first_name`)